yuanying/nise_bosh/README.md

 ### '-y': Assume yes as an answer to all prompts

-Nise-BOSH do not ask any prompts.
+Nise-BOSH does not ask any prompts.

 ### '-f': Force install packages

-By default, Nise-BOSH do not re-install packages which are already installed.
+By default, Nise-BOSH does not re-install packages that are already installed.
 This option forces Nise BOSH to re-install all packages.

 ### '-d': Install directory

 Nise-BOSH installs packages into this directory.
 The default value is `/var/vcap`.
-Be careful to change this value because some packages given by cf-release have hard-coded directory names in their packaging scripts and template files.
+Be sure to change this value because some packages given by cf-release have hard-coded directory names in their packaging scripts and template files.

 ### '--working-dir': Temporary working directory